 Dr. Lewis joined NKI in 2015 as head of the Division of Social Solutions and Services Research, Director of CCASE, and as an Associate Professor, Department of Psychiatry, NYU Grossman School of Medicine.
 She earned a Ph.D. in infectious disease epidemiology from the Bloomberg School of Public Health, Johns Hopkins University and launched a 15-year NIH-funded research program at Mailman School of Public Health, Columbia University.
-Through multilevel investigations of racial disparities, Dr. Lewis implemented several successful pharmacy-based intervention trials in low-income, urban neighborhoods to increase access to HIV prevention, harm reduction, and other needed social and medical services.
-At NKI, she has been investigating pharmacies as “access points” for opioid treatment, overdose prevention, mental health services, and COVID-19 screening and treatment.
+Employing multilevel investigations of racial disparities, Dr. Lewis implemented several successful pharmacy-based intervention trials in low-income, urban neighborhoods to increase access to HIV prevention, harm reduction, and other needed social and medical services.
+At NKI, she has been investigating pharmacies as “access points” for opioid treatment, overdose prevention, mental health services, and infectious disease prevention services.

 Dr. Masia is a Research Scientist in the Division of Social Solutions and Services Research, and a member of the CCASE Leadership Team.
 She earned a Ph.D. in Clinical Psychology, followed by an NIMH postdoctoral fellowship at Columbia University.
 She spent 13 years as an Associate Professor in the Department of Child Psychiatry, NYU Grossman School of Medicine, and now appointed as a Professor of Psychology at Montclair State University.
 Dr. Masia is an expert in implementation science, leading several randomized controlled trials addressing social anxiety among adolescents in community settings.
 Today, she is leading a federally-funded school-based trial evaluating best practices to identify and treat anxiety in Black and Latinx youth.